 WinStartO is the starting sequence number of the transmit window, and WinSizeO is the number of buffers negotiated in the block ack agreement.

+In SAR BlockAck agreement, the originator contains a transmit buffer control that uses WinStartOJ and WinSizeOJ to submit MPDUs for transmission and releases transmit buffers upon receiving BlockAck frames from the recipient.
+WinStartOJ is the MSDU SSN value of the transmit window, and WinSizeOJ is the MSDU Buffer Size advertised by the responder in the SAR BlockAck agreement.

 For each HT-immediate block ack agreement, the recipient chooses either full-state or partial-state operation (this choice is known only to the recipient).
 A STA may simultaneously use full-state operation for some agreements and partial-state operation for other agreements.
 The scoreboard context control stores an acknowledgment bitmap containing the current reception status of MSDUs or A-MSDUs for HT-immediate block ack agreements.
+Under SAR BlockAck agreement, the scoreboard context control stores an acknowledgment bitmap containing the current reception status of MPDUs.
 Under full-state operation, status is maintained in statically assigned memory.
 Under partial-state operation, status is maintained in a cache memory; therefore, the status information is subject to cache replacement.
 This entity provides the bitmap and the value for the Starting Sequence Number subfield to be sent in BlockAck frame responses to the originator.

 10.24.7.3 Scoreboard context control during full-state operation